The speed of a website is a very critical factor in its success.

 How fast your pages should load?

 It is important to note that the negative impact on conversion rates is minimum (less than 5%) when page load time is less than a second.

-When pages have load time of less than a second, any exit rates that do happen for these pages are a result of factors other than page load speed.
+When pages have a load time of less than a second, any exit rates that do happen for these pages result from factors other than page load speed.

-So, to meet your visitors’ expectations, you should try and achieve page load speed of 2 second or less.
+So, to meet your visitors’ expectations, you should try and achieve a page load speed of 2 seconds or less.

 It will help you in getting high conversion rates.